 The Rebels (6-4, 3-1) can finish as the runner-up in the region with a win in their regular-season finale against Pascagoula, which knocked off West Harrison on Friday to also move to 3-1 in the region.

-The biggest moment of the game came with about six minutes to play and Picayune leading 27-20.
+The biggest moment of the game came with about six minutes to play in the fourth quarter and Picayune leading 27-20.

 George County moved the ball inside the Maroon Tide 1-yard line, but a tackle for loss by freshman defensive tackle Kylen Egana pushed the ball back to the 5 and a false start by the Rebels moved it to the 10.